 As a freelance director and teaching artist she has worked with acclaimed children’s theatre companies across the US including: The New England Youth Theatre, Stages Children’s Theatre and The Young People’s Theatre Workshop.

 Elizabeth frequently directs GreenHouse pieces and has also written original scripts (alongside Co-Founder Emily Adams) for GTP’s The Nutcracker and C’tait La Nuit and the upcoming Dark Creation, the Mary Shelley Project.
 Her own works as playwright include 2015′s The con-ARTIST and 2016’s Lost Letters and To the Sea.
-For GreenHouse, she has adapted A Christmas Carol, Chekhov’s Three Sisters, Thornton Wilder’s Our Town, an immersive take on Shakespeare’s Measure for Measure and this season’s Peer Gynt.
+For GreenHouse, she has adapted A Christmas Carol, Chekhov’s Three Sisters, Thornton Wilder’s Our Town, an immersive take on Shakespeare’s Measure for Measure, Ibsen’s Peer Gynt, and this season’s immersive adaptation of Frankenstein.

 Elizabeth has been featured in commercials and film as well, and produced her first short film, Perch with Veda Productions, which premiered at the Citizen Jane Film Festival in 2014.
 She is currently in post-production for another original short as screenwriter and actor, Go Well.

 For GreenHouse’s success and Elizabeth’s artistically entrepreneurial spirit, she was awarded Columbia Business Times’ 20 Under 40 award in 2015.

 She continues her training with Anne Bogart’s Siti Company in NYC and leads workshops and intensives on ‘Acting Shakespeare’, ‘Acting with Intention’, ‘The Present Approach’ and ‘Suzuki Method’.